Airport Pickup Info

 Lastly, we would encourage you to please make sure that you carefully go over the information on "clothing - what to bring, what to wear" one more time with your team, as we have been having a few problems with teams coming with inappropriate clothing for ministry here in Thailand!
 NOTE - There are still certain areas in Thailand that dress very conservatively (i.e. Chiang Rai, Isaan) and this dress code reflects that.
 However, different regions have different expectations when it comes to dress.
 While one or more of your ministry locations may be more relaxed when it comes to dress (i.e. Phuket, Pattaya), we do ask your team to dress as neat and proper as possible.

-For WOMEN: Again, dressy, neat, and clean are the important guidelines.
-In addition to pants and slacks, modest dresses and skirts are fine, as long as they at least reach the knee and have sleeves.
-Capri pants (a cross between shorts and pants) that reach down to at least mid-calf can be worn anywhere EXCEPTwhen teaching/preaching/visiting schools.
+WOMEN ONLY: Again, dressy, neat, and clean are the important guidelines.
+In addition to pants and slacks, modest dresses and skirts are fine, as long as they at least reach around the knee.
+Capri pants (a cross between shorts and pants) that reach down to at least mid-calf can be worn during most activities.